recipie/books/README.md

-# recipe book
+# recipie

 Need a recipe?
 We got you covered.
-Recipie is the largest recipe collection on GitHub.
+Recipie is the largest recipe repository on GitHub.
+All recipes are free and open source meaning anyone can share and modify our code.
 Join today!